Pillar 4 of 4 / Updated May 2026

 Opportunity Zones are federally designated low-income census tracts where investors can defer and reduce capital gains tax by reinvesting gains into a Qualified Opportunity Fund (QOF).
 Three benefits: deferral of original gain; potential basis step-up; elimination of QOF appreciation tax if held 10+ years.
 OZ-eligible commercial includes industrial, multifamily, mixed-use, healthcare.
 Tax mechanics complex and have been modified by subsequent legislation; consult counsel for current rules.

-What is mezzanine debt versus preferred equity?▼
+What is mezzanine debt versus preferred equity?v

 Mezzanine debt: secured by pledge of equity interests; structured as debt with defined coupon and maturity; typical pricing 10-15%.
 Preferred equity: structured as equity; receives preferred return ahead of common; typical pricing 9-13% with optional kickers.
 Mezz generally lower cost; preferred more flexible because no senior lender consent required.
 Most $10M-$50M deals stack senior + mezz + sponsor or senior + preferred + sponsor.

-Independent third party retained by lender to monitor on its behalf — verifying work in place, reviewing pay apps, evaluating change orders, reporting risk.
+Independent third party retained by lender to monitor on its behalf - verifying work in place, reviewing pay apps, evaluating change orders, reporting risk.
 Monitor performs full plan and cost review at loan closing and conducts site visits at each draw.
 Fees typically 0.05-0.25% of loan amount; paid by borrower as soft cost.
-Owners should treat the monitor as a partner; the monitor catches problems on the lender’s behalf, which protects equity too.
+Owners should treat the monitor as a partner; the monitor catches problems on the lender behalf, which protects equity too.

 Debt Service Coverage Ratio = stabilized NOI / annual debt service.
 Most commercial permanent loans require minimum DSCR of 1.20x-1.30x; some asset classes (hospitality, cannabis, speculative) require 1.40x-1.50x.
 Construction-to-perm requires borrower demonstrate project will achieve minimum stabilized DSCR (often 1.25x) at takeout.
 Run sensitivities at -10% rents and +100bp rates - deals failing the stress test are vulnerable.

-What is a construction-to-permanent loan?▼
+What is a construction-to-permanent loan?v

-A single loan that funds construction at a short-term variable rate, then converts to a permanent fixed-rate mortgage at substantial completion or stabilization — eliminating second closing and refinance risk.
+A single loan that funds construction at a short-term variable rate, then converts to a permanent fixed-rate mortgage at substantial completion or stabilization - eliminating second closing and refinance risk.
 Available primarily on owner-occupied, build-to-suit, and credit-tenant industrial.
 Investor multifamily and speculative product more commonly use construction loan + separate permanent takeout.
 C2P closes faster and locks rate but limits refinance optionality.
+Full C2P guide.

 Pre-development (incurred before construction loan closing) typically includes: land acquisition / earnest money; site due diligence (Phase I, geotech, ALTA survey, title); A&E fees through SD or DD; market study and appraisal; legal and financing fees; permit application and impact fees; preliminary marketing; pre-opening opex for owner-operators.
 Total 3-7% of TPC.
 Most lenders require this equity in place before construction loan closing.
 Underbudgeting pre-development is a leading cause of capital stack failure.
+Environmental site assessment.

 The Complete Series